NexusMutual/sdk/README.md

 console.log(quoteAndBuyCoverInputs);
 ```

-If you pass The `ipfsContent` param, the function will upload the content to IPFS and use the IPFS hash returned for the buy cover inputs `ipfsData` param.
+If the productId's type needs an IPFS upload, you can pass the `ipfsContent` param and the function will upload the content to IPFS and use the IPFS hash returned for the buy cover inputs `ipfsData` param.
 If you pass the `ipfsCid` param, the function will use the IPFS hash directly.

 The `ipfsCid` param must be a valid IPFS Cid.
 The `ipfsContent` param must be a valid `IPFSContentTypes` - the allowed types can be found in `src/types/ipfs.ts`.